Control-Flow Flattening

 Limitations

-This pass modifies the sequence of the basic blocks to hinder the overall structure of the function, BUT: It does not protect the code of the individual basic blocks.
+This pass modifies the sequence of the basic blocks to hinder the overall structure of the function, BUT it does not protect the code of the individual basic blocks.

 This means that a reverse engineer can still analyze the function at a basic block level to potentially extract the original logic.
 That’s why the basic blocks need to be protected with other obfuscation passes like String Encoding, Opaque Fields Access, Arithmetic Obfuscation.